 "I've found Americans to be basically over friendly, which is weird because I'm Canadian and that's our stereotype.
 I've had cashiers ask how I am—that's normal.
 But they then ask things like what am I doing that day or something I find way more personal.
 And I don't know if it's the Canadian in me, but I always give a full answer, so maybe I am engaging too much.
 I need to learn how to make polite conversation that doesn't make others feel obligated to keep asking questions." — Allyson Power, 28, student, Canadian

 "I am a gay man who came from Guatemala and it is very dangerous to be gay there.
 When you start to realize you're gay, the authorities, the religious organization and the gangs, they are against gay people.
-I came here and after a year and a half I applied for asylum as a client of Immigration Equality.
+I came here and after a year and a half I applied for asylum.
 It took me a while, honesty, to realize gay people could live a normal peaceful life here.
 My whole life I believed I was wrong and I would go to hell and I deserved the treatment I got.
 It was 2011, the first time I enrolled myself to march in the Gay Pride Parade.
 That made me feel proud, just proud to be who I am.
 Now, I feel that this is home." — Edy Meda, 29, server and fitness instructor, Guatemalan